AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/events.md

 ### Decrypting
 One function of AztecRPC server is constantly loading encrypted logs from AztecNode and trying to decrypt them.
-When new encrypted logs are obtained, AztecRPC server will try to decrypt them using the private encryption key of all the accounts registered inside AztecRPC server.
+When new encrypted logs are obtained, the AztecRPC server will try to decrypt them using the private encryption key of all the accounts registered inside AztecRPC server.
-If the decryption is successful, AztecRPC server will store the decrypted note inside a database.
+If the decryption is successful, the AztecRPC server will store the decrypted note inside a database.
 If the decryption fails, the specific log will be discarded.

-For the AztecRPC server to successfully process the decrypted note we need to compute note hash and nullifier.
+For the AztecRPC server to successfully process the decrypted note we need to compute the note's 'note hash' and 'nullifier'.
-Because we want to support arbitrary ways of computing these values, Noir developers need to implement a `compute_note_hash_and_nullifier` function inside their contracts.
+Aztec.nr enables smart contract developers to design custom notes, meaning developers can also customise how a note's note hash and nullifier should be computed.
+Because of this customisability, and because there will be a potentially-unlimited number of smart contracts deployed to Aztec, an Aztec RPR Server needs to be 'taught' how to compute the custom note hashes and nullifiers for a particular contract.
+Therefore, developers will need to implement a `compute_note_hash_and_nullifier` function inside their contracts.
+Every time a new note is successfully decrypted, the Aztec RPC Server will expect the existence of a `compute_note_hash_and_nullifier` function, which must teach it how to correctly process the new note.

 This is an example implementation inside the `PrivateTokenContract`: